 With landscapes that were crafted by nature to be perfect winter wonderlands covered in fluffy white snow, hearty seasonal meals that banish the cold, and stores throughout the country stocked with wooly garments to bundle up in, Chile is the ultimate winter country - especially for winter sports enthusiasts!

 If you eagerly await winter each year so you can break out your skis or snowboard, or love going for a hike through the mountains after a freshly fallen snow, or just love winter in general (who can resist a warm fire, a mug of cocoa, and snow falling outside?), Chile is the place for you!
-With excellent skiing and snowboarding, seasonal hiking trails, and even getting the chance to lead your own sled-dog team, here’s some of the most popular winter sports available around Chile for everyone to enoy!
+With excellent skiing and snowboarding, seasonal hiking trails, and even getting the chance to lead your own sled-dog team, here’s some of the most popular winter sports in Chile, available for everyone to enjoy!

 Discover our Snow Adventures here!